bwigfield/lovetruth/_posts/2017-10-21-this-is-a-test.md

 ---
-title: Why Pikachu is my hero
+title: Why Pikachu is My Hero
-layout: default
+layout: post
 ---

-if the metadata default works now.

-Fun Fact it does!
 ![](/workin.gif)

-I don't know why he is, but knowing that little guys exists make me alright with the world.
+I don't know why, but knowing that these little guys exist make me all right with the world.
-I mean if a guy like Pikachu wasn't realy how could I get trough a Trump presidenancy?
+Without Pikachu, how could I get through a Trump presidency?